 As part of our application process we will carry out automated checks using your personal data, such as your name, postal address, date of birth, telephone numbers and employment status.
 These checks include identification verification checks and financial crime checks and involve us obtaining information from financial crime prevention agencies and any records held by financial crime prevention agencies and providers of utility services.

-We need to carry out these checks in order to meet our obligations under the Criminal Justice (Proceeds of Crime) (Financial Services Businesses) (Bailiwick of Guernsey) Regulations, 2007 (and any other applicable legislation).
+We need to carry out these checks in order to meet our obligations under the Criminal Justice (Proceeds of Crime) (Bailiwick of Guernsey) Law, 1999 (and any other applicable legislation).
 The information obtained from these checks is used by us to determine if we can accept you as a client, whether further information is required or the application is rejected, based on factors such as whether we have been able to verify your identity.

 We may make periodic searches with financial crime prevention agencies during the course of our relationship with you to verify the information we hold remains correct and that there has been no change in your status (for example when you are a politically exposed person or if you have been subject to a financial sanction).
 We and other organisations (who may be from other countries) may use and access the information recorded by financial crime prevention agencies.